 How to make an influencer marketing campaign a success

 Taking a strategic approach to working with influencers will increase your chances of success.
 Consider the following:

-- Find the right influencer for your brand – Do your research before choosing an influencer to work with.
-It’s important that their focus area is in line with your offering and brand identity.
+Do your research before choosing an influencer to work with.
+It's important that their focus area is in line with your offering and brand identity.
 For example, a local restaurant specialising in vegetarian food could work with a local vegetarian food blogger.

-- Choose the right channel – It’s also important to choose the right social media channels for your campaign.
+It's also important to choose the right social media channels for your campaign.
 Some important social media platforms for influencers include Instagram and YouTube.
 See choose the right social media platforms.

-- Set objectives – Consider what you ultimately want to get out of your influencer marketing.
+Consider what you ultimately want to get out of your influencer marketing.
 For example, increased brand awareness, online sales or event registrations.
 See your marketing objectives.
 Ensure you track your result to evaluate the success of the campaign.

 Influencer marketing legal issues

 It is important that influencers make it clear when they have been paid, incentivised or in any way rewarded to endorse or review something in their posts.
 There are laws and advertising rules to prevent consumers from being misled.
 Influencers who don't comply could face enforcement action.
 The Competitions and Markets Authority has produced guidance on social media endorsements: being transparent with your followers.